The 5 Circles Teaching Method

 The 4th Circle: Terrified

-He feels very troubled but he can’t do anything about it.
+He is very troubled but he can’t do anything about it.
 He feels no connection to his body.
 He cannot move.
 In everyday language, he is “paralyzed by fear; scared stiff.”

 If he leaves his body just a little further—above his mouth—he won’t be able to speak.

-This person is on the verge of panicking and is not safe.
+This person is panicking and is not safe.
 We could look at him and think he’s in no immediate danger, but he is not in control.
 If he’s in the water or driving, he’s in danger.

 The 5th Circle: Panic

 Panic: body in one place, spirit in another.
 In everyday language, this person has “lost it.”
 He is “not home, gone, out of it, freaked out, not there.”
-This person is almost disconnected from his body.
-Just a thin thread of energy connects his awareness with his body.
-He knows something isn’t working but he’s not in control of returning.
+This person hasn’t died, but he’s not in control of coming back.
+Just a thin thread of energy connects him with his body.
+He knows something is very wrong but he’s not in control of returning.
 Returning happens by chance.

 Panic looks like this:

 The instructor’s job is to present only the steps that will keep students in the 1st Circle at all times.
-The student’s job is to keep him/herself in the 1st Circle at all times and to speak up if he needs help to do so.
+The student’s job is to keep him/herself in the 1st Circle at all times and to speak up if he needs help.

 If students are excited about trying something new, it’s likely that that excitement is the 2nd Circle.
 However, since the student wants to try it, it’s not a violation of the 5 Circles goal.
-An instructor will know something is not too much to ask if students want to do something and they feel safe enough to try it with him/her there.
-If they don’t, then he doesn’t want them to try it.
-The entire “game” is for instructor and student to make sure they stay in control, in the 1st Circle.
+An instructor will know something is not too much to ask if students want to try something with him or her there.
+If they don’t, then they shouldn’t try it.
+The entire “game” is for instructor and student to make sure they stay in control, in the 1st Circle all the time.
 If they do, then the inevitable and guaranteed outcome is a new understanding or skill.

 When students have never heard of a topic and have no understanding of it at all, a diagram of the lack of connection between one’s body and awareness of the topic is the 5th Circle.